numerica-ideas/community/java/java-interview-questions-and-answers-beginner/README.md

 **11. Main concepts of OOP**

-  1.  **Encapsulation**: It is the process of wrapping a code and behavior in a class and preventing from misuse.
+  1.  **Encapsulation**: It is the process of wrapping a code and behavior in a class and preventing It from misuse.
 It exposes only parts of an object that are safe to be exposed and the remaining part of the object is kept secure.

   2.  **Inheritance**: It is the process of acquiring the features of others. for example, a child acquires the features of their parents.

   3.  **Polymorphism**: It is a combination of two greek words which mean many forms.
-In polymorphism, actual type of object involved in method call determines which method to call rather type or reference variable.
+In polymorphism, the actual type of object involved in the method call determines which method to call rather type or reference variable.

 **12. Difference between instance and local variables**